William MacLellan, 4th Lord Kirkcudbright: Financial Difficulties and Succession Dispute

-in 1668, John McClellan of Auchlane, made a supplication as heir of the deceased William MacLellan, 4th Lord Kirkcudbright, as nephew of John MacLellan, 3rd Lord Kirkcudbright, but immediately renounced his right as heir because he was pursued by his father William MacLellan of Auchlane's creditors and lacked sufficient funds to pay off his debts.
-Nevertheless, he is occasionally referred to as a Lord Kirkcudbright, despite the fact that he never possessed the title.
+In 1668, John McClellan of Auchlane presented a supplication claiming to be MacLellan's heir, as nephew of John Maclellan, 3rd Lord Kirkcudbright.
+However, he immediately renounced his right as heir because he was pursued by his father William MacLellan of Auchlane's creditors and lacked sufficient funds to discharge the debts.

+Although John McClellan of Auchlane is occasionally associated with the Kirkcudbright succession in later genealogical accounts, he never possessed the title of Lord Kirkcudbright.